NHAS/wag/README.md

 # Requirements

 The wireguard device must be running before wag is started.
+Wag must not be run behind a reverse proxy just yet.
+It doesnt support `X-Forward-For` and reads the clients real IP address.

 Iptables must be installed.
 Wag must be run as root, to manage `iptables` and the `wireguard` device itself.